 Dr. Vázquez is out of network with all commercial insurers and Oregon state health insurance plans.
-Please contact her directly for specific self-pay (out of pocket) rates for psychological testing, evaluation, and consultation services.
+Please get in touch with her directly for specific self-pay (out-of-pocket) rates for psychological testing, evaluation, and consultation services.

-Dr. Bush is In-Network as a Preferred Provider with Aetna and PacificSource health plans, exclusively.
+Dr. Bush is exclusively in-Network as a Preferred Provider with Aetna and PacificSource health plans.

 When out-of-network, fees will be due at the time of service. your insurance company reimburses you after you submit your claims for reimbursement.

 Diagnostic evaluation, psychological testing, and psychotherapy services can be eligible for reimbursement with a flexible spending account (FSA), health savings account (HSA), and health reimbursement account (HRA).

 Several health plans include out-of-network benefits that help to pay for the care you get from health providers who do not accept specific insurance plans.
 Usually, a person spends more of a percentage of the cost, but they get some of the cost covered to receive the care from the provider they prefer.
 We efficiently and routinely provide “superbill” itemized statements for insurance reimbursements.
 We are happy to provide you with a superbill receipt, but we cannot guarantee a refund from your insurance company.
 Contact your insurance company to verify your specific out-of-network benefits.